dvdr00t/dvdr00t/README.md

 ## 🧑‍💻 About me
 Hi!
 My name is **Davide Arcolini**, but you can call me `dvdr00t` 🤓.

-In 2021 I got a Bachelor's Degree in Computer Engineering from **Politecnico di Torino** in Italy, with a 101/110 graduation mark.
-Currently, I am enrolled in the M.Sc. in Computer Engineering  at **Politecnico di Torino**, major in **CyberSecurity**.\
+In 2021 I got a Bachelor of Science degree in Computer Engineering from **Politecnico di Torino** (Turin, Italy) with a 101/110 final graduation mark.
+Currently, I am enrolled in the Master of Science program in Computer Engineering  at **Politecnico di Torino**, major in **cybersecurity**.
-Moreover, I took part in the 2022 edition of **CyberChallenge.IT**, the italian training program for ethical hackers!
+My journey as an ethical hacker started during my first year in the M.Sc., when I took part in the 2022 edition of **CyberChallenge.IT**, the Italian training program for ethical hackers supported and organized by the [**Cybersecurity National Lab**](https://cybersecnatlab.it/) (**CNL**). \
+This semester, I am involved in the **Challenge@PoliTo** program in collaboration with [**Aruba Academy**](https://www.aruba.it/academy.aspx), following the development of FIDO Authentication mechanisms for Web Applications. \
+Finally, I am a Teaching Tutor for the **IEEE-HKN Mu Nu Chapter** Honor Society.

 Happy to see you on my GitHub page!
 Hope you'll find here what you need and what you are looking for.
 Take a look around and *may the force be with you*.